Transforming Existing Homes: The Art of Deep Retrofits for Energy Efficiency & Comfort

 3. Increased Property Value

-Energy-efficient homes often have higher market value and appeal.
+Energy-efficient homes, including those that have undergone renovations, extensions, alterations, or additions, often have higher market value and appeal.
 Prospective buyers are increasingly interested in properties that offer lower operating costs and a reduced environmental impact.
-A deep retrofit can therefore be a valuable investment that improves both the functionality and resale value of a property.
+A deep energy retrofit can therefore be a valuable investment that improves both the functionality and resale value of a property.

 4. Environmental Impact